-Applications made outside the normal admissions round (also called 'In-Year admissions') must be sent directly to the school(s) concerned.
-The local authority will provide an 'In-Year' application form on request.
-The completed application form must be returned to the school, not to the local authority.
+Applications made outside the normal admissions round (called 'In-Year application') are made directly to the school(s) concerned.
+The local authority will provide an 'In-Year' application form for parents to complete on request but applications must be returned to the school, not to the local authority.